osamingo/indigo/README.md

 ## About

-Unique ID generator using Sonyflake and encoded by Base58.
+A distributed unique ID generator of using Sonyflake and encoded by Base58.

 ## Install